 How to Avoid Bank of America Checking Account Fees

-The account has a $12 monthly fee unless you meet the following fee waiver requirements every month:
+The Advantage Plus Banking has a $12 monthly fee unless you meet the following requirements:

-- Have at least one qualifying direct deposit of $250
+- Make one qualifying direct deposit of $250

 - Maintain a minimum daily balance of $1,500 or more

 - Be a student under age 24 while enrolled in high school, college, university or a vocational program